Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 To learn about more about great community fish like the Red Wagtail Platy, click here.

-By the way, I like Wagtail Platies’ appearance and temper so much that I also listed them in my list of the coolest and most colorful freshwater aquarium fish.
+By the way, I like Wagtail Platies’ appearance and temper so much that I also listed them in my list of the most cool-looking freshwater fish to keep at home.

 A pregnant platy that’s going to give birth soon will swim at the fish tank bottom most of the time.